-This is part 2 of 3 creating a Merry Christmas welcome on the front porch… Once the summer wicker furniture was moved off the porch to protect it from the winter snow, I decided to add this Christmas tree, albeit not your traditionally decorated Christmas tree, to the front porch.
-I opted for a rustic deer themed Christmas tree!
-Fun, right?!
+This is part 2 of 3 creating a Merry Christmas welcome on the front porch… Once the summer wicker furniture was moved off the porch to protect it from the winter snow, I decided to add this Christmas tree to the front porch.
+A rustic deer themed Christmas tree, sounded fun!
 Here are a few tips and an unconventional Christmas tree stand.

 In part 1 of this 3 part series, I showed you the triple wreaths on the front door with plaid ribbon and black deer details… carrying on that rustic theme with deer details, this tree was so much fun to decorate!